adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	  <p class="hero-tagline">Tagline</p>
 	</div>

-Notes:

 - These classes are easy to read.
 No mental mapping is required.
 - The content is no longer obfuscated.
 - We know where the module begins and ends.
 - The HTML is half the size.
-- It's easy to read the CSS (in the inspector or in the file) because it has dedicated language constructs that exist for this purpose.
+- It's easy to read the CSS (in the inspector or in the file) because it has dedicated language constructs that exist for this purpose already.

 ## 2. Because it's easier to build responsive sites